 If Klecko’s undocumented employees ever got pulled over, each had a business card with his name and phone number on it, he says.
 In St. Paul, it was never a problem.
-But as soon as they crossed into Eagan, Woodbury, Eden Prairie—several times, Klecko says, police flashed their lights, took the employee’s vehicle for impounding, and left them on the freeway.
-Klecko would go pick them up.
+But as soon as they crossed into Eagan, Woodbury, Eden Prairie—several times, Klecko notes, police flashed their lights, took the employee’s vehicle for impounding, and left them on the freeway.
+Klecko says he would go pick them up.

 “[St. Paul] is a sanctuary city, plain and simple,” he says.
 “There’s no contract or anything like that, but when you’ve employed a group of people for decades and seen how it works, it’s obvious.”
 (He says anyone with a questionable I-9 wouldn’t dare work in E-Verified White Bear Lake.)

 The Saint Agnes audit wasn’t just a shock for him; it was a sign of changing times.

 On one level, Hitman personalizes the country’s piqued awareness of those who come to the U.S., often from perilous circumstances, to take unglamorous jobs.
 As the final, grueling, 90-hour workweek rolls to a close, Klecko sits with his morning bread mixer in “Lunch with Oso.”
 He asks, “You gonna be ok?”
 Oso nods “before explaining/The biggest mistake I made/Was I got too comfortable/As a Mexican/I should have known better.”

 Klecko threads a series throughout, called “Mexicans in the Parking Lot.”
 The Saint Agnes crew would drink beers after work.
 Klecko is handed a Modelo.
 “Breeze feels good, beer tastes good,” he writes, showing his Hemingway stripe—“Noticing the satisfaction of the crew/As they faced the breeze to receive a reward.”

-Illegal immigrants can’t bother with renown.
+These illegal immigrants can’t bother with renown, he says.
 At least, not the kind that a Paris-destined baker, or a poet, or a novelist might chase.